memfault/interrupt/_drafts/offensive-programming.md

   timers and assertions to crash the system when the system stalls so that a developer can figure out what exactly was consuming CPU time.
-- **Memory issues** - such as high stack usage, no free heap memory, or excessive fragmentation, trigger a crash of the system and capture the relevant parts for analysis by a developer to figure out where the system went sideways.
+- **Memory issues** - such as high stack usage, no free heap memory, or excessive fragmentation, trigger a crash of the system when these states are detected and capture the relevant parts for analysis by a developer to figure out where the system went sideways.
 It's rarely the final call to `malloc()` or the highest function in the stack that pushes the system over the edge, but everything that led up to it.
-- **Locking issues** - set a low-ish timeout on RTOS functions, such a `mutex_lock` and `queue_put`.
+- **Locking issues** - set a low-ish timeout (5 seconds) on RTOS functions, such a `mutex_lock` and `queue_put`.
 Setting a low timeout will cause the system to crash if the operation did not succeed in the allotted time, again allowing a developer to further inspect what was the root issue.
+You can also choose to spin indefinitely and have the watchdog [clean up]({% post_url 2020-02-18-firmware-watchdog-best-practices %}).

 This is just scratching the surface of OffP programming techniques, but I hope you now have an idea of what this article is al about!